Chapter 20 John Lewis Focuses on Storytelling Over Brand

 The first in this campaign shows a number of people arranging different items until they cast a shadow of a girl with her dog looking out into the distance, akin to the work of artists Tim Noble and Sue Webster.

-The campaign resonates with previous ads which also arrange eclectic items to produce something unrelated, such as a Rube Goldberg machine.
+The campaign reflects previous ads which also arrange eclectic items to produce something unrelated, such as a Rube Goldberg machine.

 Over the years the campaign transformed, depicting more emotional content.